-Current large-scale redevelopment of the Sava Waterfront is commissioned to privileged foreign and domestic developers (Workshop 1) according to the above mentioned scheme (Section 6.1.2).
-The simple calculation is such that they got the good bargain with Serbian authorities for the highly profitable urban land in the capital city (?).
-Even though Serbian tycoons beforehand managed to secure similar successful investments (?), experts say that limited financial capacity of the State and the current financial crisis have contributed to urgent needs for real estate investments after its sudden halt in 2010 (?).
+Current large-scale redevelopment of the Sava Waterfront is commissioned to privileged foreign and domestic developers (Workshop 1), according to the schemes mentioned above (Section 6.1.2).
+The simple calculation is such that they received a good bargain from the Serbian authorities for the highly profitable urban land in the capital city (?).
+Even though Serbian tycoons had managed before to secure similar successful investments (?), experts say that the limited financial capacity of the state and the current financial crisis have contributed to urgent needs for real estate investments after its sudden halt in 2010 (?).

-Belgrade Waterfront Project (BWP) is a typical megaproject (MP) and a flagship of the neoliberal doctrine dominance the Serbian context (?).
-Widely known hypothesis saying that the success of MPs depends on its appreciation into local historical and current context, its ability to respond to the contrasting aims and objectives and the integration of communities and localities involved (?).
+The Belgrade Waterfront Project (BWP) is a typical megaproject (MP) and a flagship of the dominance of the neoliberal doctrine in the Serbian context (?).
+A widely known hypothesis states that the success of a MP depends on its appreciation of the local historical and current context, its ability to respond to the contrasting aims and objectives and the integration of communities and localities involved (?).

-However, what happened in the case of the BWP was quite the opposite and it more corresponds to the Machiavellian formula for MPs roll-up with underestimated costs, over- estimated revenues, undervalued environmental impacts and exaggerated developmental effects (?: 18).
+However, what happened in the case of the BWP was quite the opposite, and it more closely corresponds to a Machiavellian formula for a MP’s roll-out with under-estimated costs, over- estimated revenues, undervalued environmental impacts and exaggerated developmental effects (?: 18).

-The situation in Belgrade (and Savamala) can be rather explained as a classic case of investor urbanism with powerful political figures having the fetish on investments, a powerful financial investor and a shiny, faulty 3D model - as explained an interviewed expert (Interview X).
-Interestingly, another one explained that having the actual model made all the socio-spatial faults of the project visible 19 (Interview X) And, without a doubt, the BWP is the instigator of the pleiad of urban conflicts if we speak about Savamala (Interview X).
+The situation in Belgrade (and Savamala) can be rather explained as a classic case of investor urbanism with powerful political figures having a fetish for investments, a powerful financial investor and a shiny, faulty 3D model - as an interviewed expert explained (Interview X).
+Interestingly, another explained that having the actual model made all the socio-spatial faults of the project visible 19 (Interview X) And, without a doubt, the BWP is the instigator of a plethora of urban conflicts within Savamala (Interview X).

 19Contrary to this, usually urban plans in Serbia have no spatial interpretations so that their flaws and conflicts stayed hidden, especially for design and construction professionals and citizens (Interview X).

-Very important legal precondition for the realization and distribution of benefits within the BWP was a Joint Venture Agreement (JVA) 20 between the Republic of Serbia, Belgrade Waterfront Capital Investment LLC, Beograd na vodi, d.o.o. and Al Maabar Inter- national Investment LLC 21 (UAE).
-The agreement was signed in April 2015 and publicly announced on the website of the Serbian Government 5 months later (September 2015).
-The consequences for the Serbian society are also as following (Workshop 1; ?): (a) prompt law and urban regulation changes (Lex specialis, GUP 2021); (b) cultural patrimony and architectural heritage contributed without financial benefits,; (c) exemption from any le- gal duty (Law on Applying Agreement on Cooperation Between Serbia and Emirates); (d) protected assets provided for the private developer (BWPSPSP); (e) state aid and expropriation for elite-housing and commercial spaces (Lex specialis), (f) lease of public land without fee.
-Conversely, the investor does not have to wait for construction to ends and to count on the future gentrification of the entire area to make profit; he gains the profit easily with minimum investment and with the minimal realization of the plan/agreement (Interview X).
+A very important legal precondition for the realization and distribution of benefits within the BWP was a Joint Venture Agreement (JVA) 20 between the Republic of Serbia, Belgrade Waterfront Capital Investment LLC, Beograd na vodi, d.o.o. and Al Maabar International Investment LLC 21 (UAE).
+The agreement was signed in April 2015 and publicly announced on the website of the Serbian Government five months later (September 2015).
+The consequences for Serbian society are also as follows (Workshop 1; ?): (a) prompt law and urban regulation changes (Lex specialis, GUP 2021); (b) cultural patrimony and architectural heritage contributed without financial benefits,; (c) exemption from any legal duty (Law on Applying Agreement on Cooperation Between Serbia and the Emirates); (d) protected assets provided for the private developer (BWPSPSP); (e) state aid and expropriation for elite-housing and commercial spaces (Lex specialis), (f) and lease of public land without a fee.
+Conversely, the investor does not have to wait for construction to end and wait for the future gentrification of the entire area to make a profit; he gains that profit easily with minimum investment and with the minimal realization of the plan/agreement (Interview X).

 As worldwide examples show, urban decision-making on MPs is often exclusive with an ex post integration into planning documents (??) and with possible serious legal and ethical issues (?; ?).
-In this case, the BWPSPSP also serve to the Serbian Government currently in power to gain exclusive right to act in the center of Belgrade (Interview X).
+In this case, the BWPSPSP also allows the Serbian Government currently in power to gain the exclusive right to act in the center of Belgrade (Interview X).
 Such legal adaptations weaken the local authorities by imposing orders from the national level and the top-down pressure to realize projects with neither interference nor objection (Workshop 1).